 The blue cylinders are lysosomes.
 They digest bacteria (little straw in cylinder) to use particles or secrete them.

 The "tail" here is the flagellum.
 Its function is cellular movement.
-Some cells have flagella.
-Others use cilia for movement and other functions.
+S

 Here is the complete, working cell.
 Now Let's take a look at what goes on in DNA production.